NethermindEth/starknet.go/docs/developers.md

 provide an access to both and tries to share a common interface between the 2.
 Be careful that when you are doing something on the project, you should pay attention to the 2 interfaces, even if the implementations are specific.

+## What version of `rpc` should I use?

+`rpc` is currently being upgrade from `v0.1` to `v0.2`.
+Right now `caigo` only supports `v0.1`.
+However to provide a smooth upgrade the plan is to support both in parallel.
+That is why the current package names are:

+- `github.com/dontpanicdao/caigo/rpcv01` for the v0.1 implementation
+- `github.com/dontpanicdao/caigo/rpcv02` for the v0.2 implementation

 ## Where do I find resources about the protocol specifications?